 Based on our experience with CCPA so far, universal opt-out signals aren’t that prevalent.
 It’s a pretty small portion of the population who will be implementing those settings.
 However, this could change as more browsers adopt GPC support.
 As more states start to require it, we could see more of an impact as awareness grows among consumers.

 How will the Colorado law be enforced?
 What do the penalties look like?

 Unlike CPRA, it does not require the creation of a specific enforcement agency, and will be enforced by the state Attorney General and district attorneys.
 It does not include a private right of action.
 The cure period is 60 days until January 1, 2025.
-The penalty is $20,000 per violation.
+The penalty is a hefty $20,000 per violation.

 How will Sourcepoint and its clients need to adapt in order to comply with the Colorado law?

 In many ways, the Colorado law reflects how quickly the creation of US state privacy laws have evolved since CCPA.
 So far, the industry’s reception of the law has been more positive.
 There are fewer gray areas than there appeared to initially be under the California law, though customers should be prepared now, as it goes into effect on July 1, 2023.

 However, when this law was passed, as well as the Virginia law, everyone was thinking it would go into effect after Chrome deprecated the third-party cookie.
 Many companies seemed to be thinking they would tackle the deprecation of the third-party cookie first — and then think about the law.

 But now with Google’s most recent delay announced, there will be a period of time where the third-party cookie isn’t deprecated yet and the new laws are already in effect.